(This is all written in the third person because I’m told that’s how it’s done. —Howard)

 Howard resides in Coronado, California with his family, where he trades, runs, uses Twitter to complain about Twitter, and tries to live by his personal maxims “invest for profit and joy” and “be too small to fail.”

 Howard Lindzon has over 20 years of experience in both public and private market investing.
 He founded and manages the hedge fund Lindzon Capital, and is the founder and general partner of the early-stage venture capital firm Social Leverage.
 Through Social Leverage, he and his partners actively invest in early-stage startups.
-Howard was the creator of Wallstrip, and is the the co-founder, chairman, and CEO of StockTwits, the leading social platform for traders and investors.
+Howard was the creator of Wallstrip, and is the the co-founder and Chairman of StockTwits, the leading social platform for traders and investors.

 Throughout his career, Howard has strongly advocated for and helped drive the decentralization and democratization of investing.
-He resides in Coronado, California.
+He resides in Phoenix, AZ and Coronado, California.

 - SPARK Finance